vamship/helm-container/README.md

-# cqlsh-container
+# helm-container

-Project that can be used to build a simple container that provides a cassandra QL shell (cqlsh)
+Project that can be used to build a simple container that provides kubectl and helm.

 ## Building